 Weekly Tactical Focus: The Dortmund Debacle

-Our "focus fixture" this week admittedly covers a match that, from the perspective of those hoping for a more riveting contest at least, proved something of a dud.
+Our "focus feature" this week admittedly covers a match that, from the perspective of those hoping for a more riveting contest at least, proved something of a dud.
 Dortmund-Leipzig didn't live up to the massive hype.
 Anyone who followed the Bundesrepublik's "Boulevard Blätter" up the garden path will have been additionally disappointed.
 One doesn't have much sympathy for them.
 Duh.
 Of course the two coaches involved would be nothing but cordial towards one another.
 It's the world of well-compensated football trainers, not a damned soap opera.

 In a certain sense, Leipzig's convincing win over their Westphalian guests was also foreseeable.
 In his final act as head-coach of the team during the Champions' League fixture on Tuesday, Domenico Tedesco left his successor with the embers of a workable system.
 The former RB trainer finally switched to a back-four and got Xaver Schlager into the lineup alongside Konrad Laimer in midfield.
 Dortmund, meanwhile, entered this once again beset by injuries.
 Leipzig had the deeper side and a very posh new "Rose Broom" capable of sweeping well.